csarvi/mat4376/blog/README.md

 * this text is used to feed the previously trained model to generate a score from 0(negative) to 1 (positive);

-* Crowdsource data collection by allowing feedback on the results;
+* Crowdsource data collection by allowing feedback by the user;

 ### A brief introduction to `shiny`